sglanzer-deprecated/ember-cli-blanket/README.md

 ember-cli-blanket can output coverage data to a file.

-Two reporters are currently supported:
+Three reporters are currently supported:

 - json - provides summary and file level statistics
 - lcov - provides a basic lcov formatted file
+- teamcity - provides a total summary statistics for teamcity

 Reporters have default output destinations and this can be overwritten in the `blanket-options.js` file, which is auto-installed in your `tests` folder.